Back to Top

 • Beard oil: daily foundation

-• Beard balm: light hold for shape
+• Beard balm: light hold and shape

 • Beard butter: conditioning, not structure